 Did you suffer severe injuries or was your loved one killed in a bicycle collision caused by another party’s negligence?
 You should immediately seek legal representation to determine whether you could be entitled to compensation.

-Whether your accident occurred inside or outside the perimeter, Balams Law Group can conduct a thorough investigation and help you pursue justice.
-Call (404) 445-2005 right now to schedule a free, no-obligation consultation that will let Emanuel Balams review your case.
+Whether your accident occurred inside or outside the perimeter, The Balams Firm can conduct a thorough investigation and help you pursue justice.
+Call (404) 445-2005 right now to schedule a free, no-obligation consultation that will let ReShea Balams review your case.